 VII.
-Polici es for Need-Based Funds YES NO OTHER A. Do the application policies require use of the U.S. Department of Education Free Application for Federal Student Aid (FAFSA)? В. Do the need-based programs consider the amount of PELL funds a student is entitled to receive as a resource regardless of whether the student has applied for the PELL grant?
-C. To be considered for aid, do independent students submit documentation to their school's financial aid office in accordance with federal requirements?
-D. Are all discrepancies between the FAFSA and the income tax return resolved?
-E. Has the financial aid office obtained information regarding students certified for: a. veterans benefits? b. other public benefits?
+Policie es for Need-Based Funds YES NO OTHER A. Do the application policies require use of the U.S. Department of Education Free Application for Federal Student Aid (FAFSA)?
+B. To be considered for aid, do independent students submit documentation to their school's financial aid office in accordance with federal requirements?
+No federal requirement to do so?
+C. If verification is performed, are all discrepancies between the FAFSA and the income tax return resolved?
+D. Has the financial aid office obtained information regarding students certified for: a. veteran's benefits? b. other public benefits?
 2) Are benefits compared with the financial aid application and apparent discrepancies resolved?
-F. Is it institutional policy that no State-funded, need-based student assistance is disbursed until a complete application is submitted containing: All required application signatures?
+E. Is it institutional policy that no State-funded, need-based student assistance is disbursed until a complete application is submitted containing: All required application signatures?
 Required certification by student that (he/she) does not owe a repayment to any institution and is not in default on any educational loan to any institution?
-3) Application has sufficient information to determine eligibility?4) Sufficient information and detail on application to evaluate need using a valid FAFSA?5) Application contains statements of penalties for intentionally providing incorrect information?
+3) Application has sufficient information to determine eligibility?
+4) Sufficient information and detail on application to evaluate need using a valid FAFSA?
+5) Application contains statements of penalties for intentionally providing incorrect information?
 6) Information is collected that parallels the information required by CCHE in its Residency Classification Form (CCHE-C-1)?
 For private schools, this information is used for state-funded financial aid purposes only.

-G. Is the institutional student budget constructed using parameters recommended by CCHE to include costs described in I, J, K below?
-If not, was justification sent to CCHE?
-Was approval granted?
-YES NO OTH I ER Н. Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment Half-time enrollment Less than half-time enrollment = = I. Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
+parameters recommended by CCHE to include costs described in I, J, K below?
+If not, was justification sent to CCHE and approval granted?
+OTHER Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment?
 Half-time enrollment?
+Less than half-time enrollment?
+Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
+Half-time enrollment?
 NOTE: Less than half-time enrollment is no longer eligible for state aid.
-J. Does the budget provide the cost of living for student and include the following expenses: Housing?
+Does the budget provide the cost of living for student and include the following expenses: Housing?
 Food?
 Transportation?
 Clothing, personal maintenance, recreation and entertainment?
 Medical care?
 Child care?
-K. Required packaging policy elements: 1) Are offers of financial aid always equal to or less than documented need?
-Does the institution have procedures to give highest priority to the neediest Colorado residents?
-NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority.
-3) Is the PELL that the student is entitled to receive counted as a resource, whether or not the student has applied for it?
-4) Only students with a need greater than \$900 per academic year (\$100/mo.) are eligible for CLEAP.
+Required packaging policy elements: documented need?
+Does the institution have procedures to give highest priority to the neediest Colorado residents as required by the Colorado College Responsibility Program?
+NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority. described in I, J, K below?
+If not, was justification sent to CCHE and approval granted?
+Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment?
+Half-time enrollment?
+Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
+Half-time enrollment?
+Half-time enrollment?
+Does the budget provide the cost of living for student and include the following expenses: Housing?
+Food?
+Transportation?
+Clothing, personal maintenance, recreation and entertainment?
+Medical care?
+Child care?
+Required packaging policy elements: Are offers of financial aid always equal to or less than documented need?
+Does the institution have procedures to give highest priority to the neediest Colorado residents as required by the Colorado College Responsibility Program?
+NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority. described in I, J, K below?
+If not, was justification sent to CCHE and approval granted? described in I, J, K below?
+If not, was justification sent to following elements:

-L Does the institution's written packaging policy address the \underline{YES} NO OTHER following elements:
+K. Does the institution's written packaging policy address the YES NO OTHER